Multi-Fidelity Active Learning with GFlowNets: Method

+is applied over the fidelity confidences, which we set equal to the normalised costs $\ell_m = \frac{\lambda_m}{\lambda_M} \in (0, 1]$ for simplicity.
+The kernel $K_{MF}$ is known as linear truncated kernel, is implemented in BoTorch \citep{balandat2020botorch} and has been used before in multi-fidelity Bayesian optimisation works, for example by \citet{mikkola2023mfbo}.
+Additional details are provided in \cref{sup:surrogate_acq}.
+Finally, we would like to note that our multi-fidelity active learning algorithm is independent of the specific choice of surrogate model.

-Our algorithm, MF-GFN, detailed in Algorithm~\ref{alg:mfal}, proceeds as follows: An active learning round $j$ starts with a data set of annotated samples $\mathcal{D}_{j} = \{(x_i, f_m(x_i), m_i)\}_{1 \leq m \leq M}$.
-The data set is used to fit a probabilistic \textit{multi-fidelity surrogate} model $h(x,m)$ of the posterior $p(f_m(x) | x, m, \mathcal{D})$.
-We use Gaussian Processes \citep{rasmussen2005gp}, as is common in Bayesian optimisation, to model the posterior, such that the model $h$ predicts the conditional Gaussian distribution of $f_m(x)$ given $(x, m)$ and the existing data set $\mathcal{D}$.
-We implement a multi-fidelity GP kernel by combining a Matern kernel evaluated on $x$ with a linear downsampling kernel over $m$ \cite{wu2019practical}.
-In the higher dimensional problems, we use Deep Kernel Learning \citep{wilson2016dkl} to increase the expressivity of the surrogate models.
-The candidate $x$ is modelled with the deep kernel while the fidelity $m$ is modelled with the same linear downsampling kernel.
-The output of the surrogate model is then used to compute the value of a \textit{multi-fidelity acquisition function} $\alpha(x, m)$.
-In our experiments, we use the multi-fidelity version \citep{takeno2020mes} of max-value entropy search (MES) \cite{wang2018maxvalue}, which is an information-theoretic acquisition function widely used in Bayesian optimisation.
-MES aims to maximise the mutual information between the value of the queried $x$ and the maximum value attained by the objective function, $f^\star$.
-The multi-fidelity variant is designed to select the candidate $x$ and the fidelity $m$ that maximise the mutual information between $f_M^\star$ and the oracle at fidelity $m$, $f_m$, weighted by the cost of the oracle:
+\paragraph{Acqusition Function} Multi-fidelity methods proposed in the Bayesian optimisation literature have adapted information theory-based acquisition functions \citep{li2020mfal,wu2023disentangled,li2022batch}.
+In our work, we use the multi-fidelity version \citep{takeno2020mes} of max-value entropy search \citep[MES,][]{wang2018maxvalue}.
+MES captures the mutual information between the value of candidate $x$ and the maximum value attained by the objective function, $f^\star$.
+The multi-fidelity variant, MF-MES, is designed to select the candidate $x$ and the fidelity $m$ that maximise the mutual information between $f_M^\star$ and the oracle at fidelity $m$, $f_m$, weighted by the cost of the oracle $\lambda_m$:

-We provide further details about the acquisition function in \cref{sec:acquisitionfunction}.
-A multi-fidelity acquisition function can be regarded as a cost-adjusted utility function.
-Therefore, in order to carry out a cost-aware search, we seek to sample diverse objects with high value of the acquisition function.
-In this paper, we propose to use a GFlowNet as a generative model trained for this purpose (see further details below in \cref{sec:mfgfn}).
-An active learning round terminates by generating $N$ objects from the sampler (here the GFlowNet policy $\pi$) and forming a batch with the best $B$ objects, according to $\alpha$.
-Note that $N \gg B$, since sampling from a GFlowNet is relatively inexpensive.
-The selected objects are annotated by the corresponding oracles and incorporated into the data set, such that $\mathcal{D}_{j+1} = \mathcal{D}_{j} \cup \{(x_1, f_m(x_1), m_1), \ldots (x_B, f_m(x_B), m_B)\}$.
+We chose MES as the acquisition function for our approach because it has been shown to be more efficient than plain entropy search \citep{wang2018maxvalue}.
+However, the algorithm is independent of the choice of acquisition function.
+Additionally, for efficiency, we adopt the GIBBON approximation of MF-MES, which has demonstrated good performance in the context of multi-fidelity optimisation \citep{moss2021gibbon}.
+We provide further details about the acquisition function and the GIBBON approximation in \cref{sup:surrogate_acq}.